 He was beloved by those teammates, kidded about being “grandpa,” and, if not for being 6’8″ and 230 lbs with a mean streak, would have been a big ol’ teddy bear.

-Kelvin Sampson praised Reggie for making winning basketball plays, for his willingness to accept coaching, for his grit, and his selfless instincts.
+Kelvin Sampson praised Reggie for making winning basketball plays, for his willingness to accept coaching, for his grit, and for his selfless instincts.
 He was the very personification of Cougar Culture.

 Reggie affected his teams, teammates, games, seasons, and eras.
 His on-court speaks for itself.
 But the guy he was off the court is what I’ll remember.